Here in the UK, we are a nation of dog lovers and more people are wondering how to start a dog walking business.

 So, like any business, I expect to grow.

-Your business most likely won’t be running at full capacity from the moment you start.
+When you start a dog walking business, you most likely won’t be running at full capacity from the moment you open.

 As my reputation and trustworthiness grows, I expect my client base to grow too.